Species II: Novelization

 As with the first film, Yvonne Navarro wrote a novelization based on the original screenplay which gives plot and character details not seen in the film.
 For example, the book tells how, due to limited knowledge of the outside world, Eve does not know if Superman is a real life personality or not.
-It is also hinted that she was able to learn a degree of martial arts by watching old action movies.
+It is also hinted that she was able to learn a degree of martial arts by watching old action films.

 In the film, Eve is shot by soldiers, but after being briefly incapacitated her body regenerates and she continues to escape.
 Soldiers continue to shoot at her, but Eve manages to run past them; why she is unharmed is left unexplained.
 The book explains that her skin adapts (in a way similar to how her body adapts to the gas test earlier in the film), becoming bulletproof.

 Other details in the book that do not appear in the film include an earlier escape attempt by Eve, and Patrick discovering new senses in a restaurant with his fiancé.
 In the novel, the debutante is a young, sexy, brown-eyed blonde, whereas in the film, she is an older woman who is a brunette.
 The debutante's sister in the novel isn't her sister but her best friend from college who often engaged in sexual games that involved seducing men.

-The order of events in the novel differs from their order in the movie.
+The order of events in the novel differs from their order in the film.
 For example, Patrick does not encounter the debutante at the fundraiser until after Orinsky is killed by him, and Cromwell is not visited by Laura and Press until they discover Orinsky's corpse.